This original blog post has been fully updated for 2021.

 Step 7: Send A Physical Copy Of Your Resume

-Most of these websites give you an interface to go through and you submit your resume straight to them via the Internet.
-Definitely do this and IN ADDITION, if you can mail in your resume, I highly recommend you do this as well (remember to address with a specific person’s name!)
+Most of these websites give you an interface to go through, and you can submit your resume straight to them online.
+Do this, and if you can mail your resume, I highly recommend you do this as well (remember to address it with a specific person’s name!)

 Step 8: Treat Each Resume Like A Lost Puppy (Or Kitten)